webstone/laravel-backpack-gallery-crud/README.md

 $ composer require seandowney/backpackgallerycrud
 ```

-2) Add the service provider to your config/app.php file:
+2) If your Laravel version does not have package autodiscovery then add the service provider to your config/app.php file:
 ```php
 Cviebrock\EloquentSluggable\ServiceProvider::class,
 SeanDowney\BackpackGalleryCrud\GalleryCRUDServiceProvider::class,